Now is the time to start planning for your 2020 professional learning needs

-The current model for schools and Kāhui Ako to access professional learning support through MoE funding has been in place for 18 months now and many schools are valuing the tailored support from their chosen PLD provider that the model provides.
+The current model for schools and Kāhui Ako to access professional learning support through MoE funding has been in place for sometime now and many schools are valuing the tailored support from their chosen PLD provider that the model provides.

 One of the issues that we’re hearing from schools is that it can be tricky to get the timing right to start PLD.
 Many schools like the idea of starting professional learning at the beginning of the year.
 In particular, schools like to use teacher-only days at the beginning of the year to set the scene for school-wide professional learning and get shared commitment to the school’s strategic direction.